iPhone 15 vs iPhone 14 vs iPhone 13: The Ultimate Comparison

 For many people, especially in price-sensitive markets, the price can be one of, if not THE most, vital factor in deciding which smartphone to purchase.
 After all, whether your iPhone has a USB-C port or satellite connectivity takes a back seat when you’re living on a budget.

 This is where the iPhone 14 Plus ends up being quite valuable.
-For the price of a compact iPhone 15 at SGD 1,299, you can get the iPhone 14 Plus with a massive 6.7-inch display.
+For the price of a compact iPhone 15 at MYR 4,399, you can get the iPhone 14 Plus with a massive 6.7-inch display.
 This phone offers an immersive display and a stupendously good battery life when compared to the iPhone 15.
-The standard iPhone 14 further drops the price down to SGD 1,149* but that doesn’t offer as much value for money as its plus counterpart, considering the entire package.
+The standard iPhone 14 further drops the price down to MYR 3,799* but that doesn’t offer as much value for money as its plus counterpart, considering the entire package.

 Winner: iPhone 13